f-ssemwanga/gcse-comp-sci/Lesson1.md

 This week you spend £--- on your phone bill, £--- on food, £--- on seeing friends You had £--- in your account, now you have £--- left
 ```
+#### Add evidence to your classnotebook: Programming Skills --> Programming 101
+#### Evidence requirements
+- Add a challenge  name and number e.g Challenge 7 Pocket Money Calc
+- Take a snip which shows your output and the code

 **Requirements:**
 - Ask for weekly pocket money amount